• Skip to main content

 Whole Spices

-• 1 teaspoon cumin seeds, or 1 teaspoon cumin powder
+• 1 teaspoon cumin seeds or cumin powder

 • ½ to 1 teaspoon red pepper/chili flakes , notes 2